Sunday, October 26, 2014

 Sydney

 Just as we are about to fly out over the Baltic Sea and begin our descent into Copenhagen, I find a minute to reflect on my week in Australia.
 As always, Jon and I talked a lot, there was plenty of coffee in the sun and some great vegetarian food.
 But most of all, coming back to Sydney created a sense of perspective on time itself.
-I smiled when I saw the bottles of Rolling with their bicycles even as I knew how frustrated I actually was that autumn in Melbourne, how incapable I felt of writing my PhD yet how meaningless it was to give in to self-pity.
-Total loss, yes, but I was still alive and resorting to cynicism would only make it worse.
+I smiled when I saw the bottles of Rolling with their bicycles even as I knew how frustrated I had actually been that autumn in Melbourne, how incapable I had felt of writing my PhD yet how meaningless it had been to give in to self-pity.
+Total loss, yes, but I was still alive and resorting to cynicism would only had made it worse.

 Meanwhile, the world went on.
 Obama became president, I ran 10-15 km every other day and, in the end, I even made some limited progress on my PhD.
 I got to see New Zealand, the Great Ocean Road and Coogee Beach.
 How reckless one can be with time when one is not a parent.
 I remember reading eight hundred pages long novels about alternative universes, writing lengthy blog posts on the financial crisis and spending days just walking around without direction.